symfony-cmf/Routing/README.md

 ### RouteObjectInterface

-All routes need to implement this interface.
-This bundle also provides a default implementation for phpcr-odm where the interface is very straightforward to implement.
+Routes that implement this interface are linked to a content document.
+This bundle provides a default implementation for phpcr-odm.
+All routes still need to extend the base class Symfony\Component\Routing\Route

 ### Redirections

 You can build redirections with the RedirectRoute document.
-It can redirect either to an absolute URI, or to a named symfony route or to another RouteObjectInterface object.
+It can redirect either to an absolute URI, or to a named symfony route or to another Route object that can be referenced in the repository.
 The RedirectRoute can be handled by the RedirectController
 TODO: see Configuration.php of this bundle.
 I could not figure out how to set this mapping as a default mapping.
 Meanwhile, in order to do redirections, you